cronn/ssh-proxy/README.md

 # SSH Proxy #

-A pure Java implementation to tunnel to TCP endpoints through SSH.
-It is an abstraction above [JSch][jsch] that is able to understand more sophisticated OpenSSH configurations (i.e. the `ProxyJump` and `ProxyCommand` options) which involve multiple hops to reach a target host.
+A pure Java implementation for SSH port tunneling that is able to understand OpenSSH configurations which involve multiple hops to reach a target host.
+This library essentially combines [JSch][jsch] with the ability to understand `ProxyJump` or `ProxyCommand` configurations in your local `~/.ssh/config` file.

 ## Usage ##
 Add the following Maven dependency to your project: